logo

 Discover Lake Manyara National Park

 Nestled beneath the towering cliffs of the Manyara Escarpment, Lake Manyara National Park beckons with its diverse ecosystems, unparalleled birdlife, and awe-inspiring vistas.
 As a gateway to the renowned Ngorongoro Crater and the Serengeti, this park offers a captivating journey all its own.
+From lush groundwater forests to baobab-dotted plains and algae-streaked hot springs, Lake Manyara showcases an extraordinary array of landscapes teeming with wildlife and bird species.

 A Short History On Lake Manyara National Park